Mileposts and Sites:

 Whether famous, infamous, or anonymous, travelers of the Natchez Trace relied heavily on this wilderness road that meandered through a diverse terrain of swamps, rivers, and rolling hills.
 The Trace was a road home, a path of exploration, and a link to the Old Southwest’s growing population.
 Over time, new roads and population centers were developed; steamships carried people and supplies upstream, and the Old Trace fell out of use.
 Though the trace was no longer regularly used, it was not forgotten.
 Its’ centuries of history, legends, and lore of the many occupants and travelers along the trail would continue to “haunt” those who lived and traveled through the area.
 Tales of buried treasure, ghost stories, outlaws, witches, and more, became as much a part of the Natchez Trace as the pathway itself.
 (See: Legends and Mysteries of the Natchez Trace)

 The Natchez Trace was officially reestablished as a unit of the National Park Service in 1938.
-Years later, in 2005, the Natchez Trace Parkway was completed, extending from Natchez, Mississippi to Nashville, Tennessee.
-Today, the route still serves as a connection between population centers and allows modern travelers to explore and discover earlier generations’ history and culture.
-The Parkway incorporates numerous visitor stops of historic, natural, and archeological interest, including seven Mississippi Mound sites.
+Years later, in 2005, the Natchez Trace Parkway was completed, extending from Natchez, Mississippi, to Nashville, Tennessee.
+Today, the route still connects population centers and allows modern travelers to explore and discover earlier generations’ history and culture.
+The Parkway incorporates numerous visitor stops of historical, natural, and archeological interest, including seven Mississippi Mound sites.
 The Tupelo Visitor Center interprets the archeology and history of the Trace.

 Continue next page for milepost/points of interest along the Trace.